Darnethal0z/Anweddol-server/docs/source/technical_specifications/core/communication.md

 ## Format

-Requests and responses sent between the client and the server are JSON structures.
-	-> A widely used data format, cross-platform and easily manipulable.
+Requests and responses sent between the client and the server are JSON structures : A widely used data format, cross-platform and easily manipulable.

-Before sending anything, the size of the packet is sent in an 8 byte message, padded with '=' characters :
+Before sending anything, the size of the packet is sent in an 8 byte message, padded with `'='` characters :

 | Message         | Length        | Padded message length       |
 | --------------- | ------------- | --------------------------- |